alxmrs/website/src/cv.md

 _Dr.
 Vecchio's research group focuses on advanced materials discovery and their translation to industrial applications._

-- Used neural networks and boosted tree based algorithms to make materials science discoveries _(Keras, ResNet, XGBoost, Sklearn)_.
+- Used neural networks and boosted tree based algorithms to make materials science discoveries _(Tensorflow/Keras, ResNet, XGBoost, Sklearn)_.
 - Applied gradient-based techniques to explain classifications of convolutional neural networks _(GradCam)_.
-- Used OOP design principles to create a framework to track hyperparameters & ML pipelines in version control.
+- Used OOP design principles to create a framework to track hyperparameters & ML pipelines in git.
-- Taught nanoengineering grad students machine learning, focusing on neural networks and tree-based techniques.
+- Taught nanoengineering grad students machine learning, focusing on neural networks and tree algorithms.
 - The papers produced as a result of my contributions would go on to be published in Science, Nature, and respected journals within the materials science world.